darkdoon/audio-object/README.md

 work (for good performance reasons, as observers could potentially be called at the sample rate).

-AudioObject provides an observable interface to graphs of AudioNodes and AudioParams.
-Observers are notified at the browser's frame rate.
+An audioObject provides an observable interface to graphs of AudioNodes and AudioParams.
+Changes to the properties of an audioObject are reflected immediately in the audio graph, but observers of those properties are notified of the changes at the browser's frame rate.
 That's good for creating UIs.

 ## AudioObject(inputNode, outputNode, params);